Resurgence (pest)

 Pesticide induced resurgence, often shortened to resurgence in pest management contexts, can be described as a constraint of pesticide use, by which they fail to control pests such as insects and spider mites: instead ‘flaring up’ populations that may have been of minor importance.
 Although there are more than one mechanisms by which this takes place, mortality of natural enemies following the use of broad-spectrum insecticides and acaricides is often implicated.
 This is sometimes called the “pesticide treadmill”: a term coined by Robert van den Bosch to describe a self-reinforcing over-dependence on agrochemicals and inimical to natural biological controls.
-Notable examples include the flare-up of rice brown planthopper populations, following over-use of broad-spectrum inscticides.
+Notable examples include the flare-up of rice brown planthopper populations, following over-use of broad-spectrum insecticides.

+The phenomenon has also been called paradox of the pesticides: where applying pesticide to a pest may end up increasing the abundance of the pest or other pests if the pesticide upsets natural predator–prey dynamics in the ecosystem.

-Causes and mitigation
+Causes

 With an increasing population, world food production has been subject to intensification and since the 1950s, the use of chemical pesticides.
-Examples are included below, but because of its importance to rice, outbreaks of the brown planthopper were intensively studied.
+Examples are included below, but because of its importance to rice, outbreaks of the brown planthopper were studied intensively.
 The differential mortality of the pests and their natural enemies (spiders, parasitoids, predatory bugs, etc.) was a major factor causing outbreaks.
 However, there were other resurgence factors such as increased pest fecundity due to increased protein content of the rice phloem, on which the insects feed.

+Mitigation

 Sustainable intensification encompasses Integrated pest management (IPM) practices, which are widely recognised as an appropriate strategy for, not only reducing financial costs to farmers and growers, but also managing technical constraints associated with pesticide resistance, resurgence and the risks of high crop residues.
 An obvious solution is to reduce or eliminate pesticide use, but where pest pressure is high (e.g. with many tropical crops), this is not always feasible: but various measures can be taken, including better timing, application and the use of less deleterious products such as biopesticides.

+To deal with the paradox, growers may turn to integrated pest management (IPM), an ecological approach to pest control that accounts for the interactions between pests and their environment.
+There is not only one way to practice IPM, but some methods include using mechanical trapping devices or increasing the abundance of natural predators.

+IPM is also often touted for its environmental and health benefits, since insecticides are sprayed only when a threshold of damage is reached.